Near Instance Optimal Model Selection for Pure Exploration Linear Bandits: MODEL SELECTION WITH MISSPECIFICATION

-We generalize the model selection problem into the \emph{misspecified} regimes in this section.
-Our goal here is to identify an $\epsilon$-optimal arm due to misspecifications.
-We aim to provide sample complexity/error probability guarantees with respect to a hypothesis class that is rich enough to allow us to identify an $\epsilon$-optimal arm. \cite{camilleri2021high, zhu2021pure} recently study pure exploration with misspecifications in the fixed confidence setting; we additionally provide the first analysis for the fixed budget setting.
-The model selection criterion also complicates the analysis and is not covered in previous work.
+We generalize the model selection problem into the \emph{misspecified} regime in this section.
+Our goal here is to identify an $\epsilon$-optimal arm due to misspecification.
+We aim to provide sample complexity/error probability guarantees with respect to a hypothesis class that is rich enough to allow us to identify an $\epsilon$-optimal arm.
+Pure exploration with model misspecification are recently studied in the literature \citep{alieva2021robust, camilleri2021high, zhu2021pure}.
+The model selection criterion we consider here further complicates the problem setting and are not covered in previous work.

-We consider the case where the true reward $h(x)$ of any arm $x \in \cX \cup \cZ \subseteq \R^D$ cannot be perfectly represented as a linear model in terms of its feature representation $x$.
-We define a function $\widetilde \gamma (d)$ to capture the misspecification level with respect to truncation the level $d \in [D]$, i.e.,
+We consider the case where the expected reward $h(x)$ of any arm $x \in \cX \cup \cZ \subseteq \R^D$ cannot be perfectly represented as a linear model in terms of its feature representation $x$.
+We use function $\widetilde \gamma (d)$ to capture the misspecification level with respect to truncation the level $d \in [D]$, i.e.,